inspiritilda/StyleSync/Administration/Presentation/01_Proposal_Presentation_Notes.md

 ### 2. What does your application do?

+-   Wardrobe Management & Virtual Stylist

 ### 3. What specific problem does your application help your users solve?

+Simply upload photos of your clothes, set preferences, and let advanced algorithms curate personalized outfit recommendations for any occasion.
+Save time, enhance style, and promote sustainability with effortless wardrobe management.

+-   Reduces Decision Fatigue (Uses for Indecisive PEOPLE)
+-   Fixes the under Utilization of Wardrobe
+-   Aids in users Lack of style confidence
+-   Reduces time wasted trying on clothing
+-   Combats throw-away culture (Cause of Fast Fashion)

 ### 4. Who is the target market?

+Users:

+-   People who needs assistance with their fashion style clothes
+-   Fashion Focused Individual (Fashion Freaks)
+-   People Who want to save time
+-   Users who increase the utilization of their wardrobe
+-   People who wants to save money, or has a tight budget
+    -   Fashion without the $$$

 ### 5. How is your web app different from any similar, existing apps?

+-   Log in Capability
+    -   sync of application
+    -   sharing of different outfits
+-   User Input Wardrobe
+-   User Interface is minimalistic

 **_Competition to Our App:_**